-Georgia Tech - Price Gilbert and Crosland Tower Renewal
+Georgia Tech - Price Gilbert and Crosland Tower Library Renewal

-The Price Gilbert - Crosland Tower Renewal project aims to execute a vision by the Georgia Institute of Technology for a Research Library of the Twenty First Century.
-This adaptive reuse project involves the rethinking of what the program of a library is in an ever changing climate of resource interfacing and the use of physical space.
+The Price Gilbert - Crosland Tower Renewal project aimed to execute a vision by the Georgia Institute of Technology for a Research Library of the Twenty First Century.
+This adaptive reuse project involved the rethinking of what the program of a library is in an ever changing climate of resource interfacing and the use of physical space.

-These diverse volumes and the addition of daylighting serve to support the projects’ focus on AIA COTE’s measure nine, Long Life/Loose Fit.
-The schematic design of the program in relation to the building is highly flexible to support the longevity of the facilities beyond this renewal process.
-The Georgia Tech Librarians will be able to continually shift and adapt their surroundings to support the changing climate of interfacing resources.
+These diverse volumes and the addition of daylighting served to support the projects’ focus on AIA COTE’s measure nine, Long Life/Loose Fit.
+The schematic design of the program in relation to the building was highly flexible to support the longevity of the facilities beyond this point in time renewal process.
+Ove time, the Georgia Tech Librarians will be able to continually shift and adapt their surroundings to support the changing climate of resource interfacing.

-Along with program accommodation, the renewal process will involve a complete building systems overhaul centrally focused on energy and water efficiency.
-While the occupancy of these facilities will double, the energy consumption will more than half.
+Along with program accommodation, the renewal process involved a complete building systems overhaul centrally focused on energy and water efficiency.
+While the occupancy of these facilities have doubled, the resources utilized have dramatically decreased to a fraction of the prerenewal usage rates.

 2005 Library Visitors